GoosefleetEO/allianceauth/docs/installation/allianceauth.md

 allianceauth start myauth
 ```

 The settings file needs configuring.
 Edit the template at `myauth/myauth/settings/local.py`.
-Be sure to configure the EVE SSO and Email settings.
+Be sure to configure the EVE SSO as defined earlier in **Eve Online Settings** and valid Email settings.

 Django needs to install models to the database before it can start.